 Fake nurse entered hospital ward and left with patients’ data, says watchdog

-The CCTV on the ward had been accidentally turned off so the person involved has not been identified or caught.
+The CCTV had been accidentally turned off so the person involved has not been identified or caught.

 A person posing as a nurse entered a hospital ward, helped staff with a patient and then made off with personal information from 14 patients, a watchdog has found.